 Guideline feed curves for sows during gestation (kg per day)¹

-Days post-mating Guideline feed allowance based on body condition score and backfat thickness at mating
+Days post-mating Guideline feed allowance based on body condition score and backfat thickness at weaning or mating

 Skinny < 12 mm Average 12-14 mm Fat > 14 mm Gilts